ramaneswaran/candidateAnalysis/README.md

 # Technology Used

-1)The backend is built using Python3 and used Flask 2)The front end is built using HTML5 and materialze.css
+1)The backend is built using Python3 and runs on a Flask server

+2)The front end is built using HTML5 and materialze.css

 # Any features to that might be added